WeTechHK/Universal-BCOS-DOC/source/basic/dapp.md

 - **Decentralized** - dapps operate on Universal BCOS, an open public decentralized platform where no one person or group has control
 - **Deterministic** - dapps perform the same function irrespective of the environment in which they get executed
 - **Turing complete** - dapps can perform any action given the required resources
-- **Isolated** - dapps are executed in a virtual environment known as Universal BCOS Virtual Machine so that if the smart contract has a bug, it won’t hamper the normal functioning of the blockchain network
+- **Isolated** - dapps are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract has a bug, it won’t hamper the normal functioning of the blockchain network

 ### On smart contracts

 To introduce dapps, we need to introduce smart contracts – a dapp's backend for lack of a better term.
-For a detailed overview, head to our section on [smart contracts](/developers/docs/smart-contracts/).
+For a detailed overview, head to our section on [smart contracts](./smart_contract.md).

 A smart contract is code that lives on the Universal BCOS blockchain and runs exactly as programmed.
 Once smart contracts are deployed on the network you can't change them.
 Dapps can be decentralized because they are controlled by the logic written into the contract, not an individual or company.
 This also means you need to design your contracts very carefully and test them thoroughly.